No-Bake Chocolate Peanut Butter Balls

 - Line a large baking sheet with wax paper.

-- Roll each 1 TBS portion into a smooth ball and place each ball on the lined baking sheet.
+- Roll each 1 Tablespoon portion into a smooth ball and place each ball on the lined baking sheet.
 (Note: if balls are not rolling smoothly add a touch more peanut butter to the mixture).
 Repeat until all the peanut butter ball mixture is used.

 - Place peanut butter balls in the freezer for at least 1 hour (or until frozen).